 - Submit two letters of recommendation.

-- Submit a 2- to 4-page essay describing his or her interest in University of Mobile and the MFC program, personal strengths and opportunities for improvement, and career goals.
+- Submit a 2- to 4-page essay (minimum 2 full pages of text) describing his or her interest in University of Mobile and the MFC program, personal strengths and opportunities for improvement, and career goals.

-- Have a personal interview with the Chair of the Department of Marriage and Family Counseling, or designated faculty member.
+- Have a personal interview with the Chair of the Department of Marriage and Family Counseling and/or designated faculty member.